 Early History of the Ganesforthay family

-Another 229 words (16 lines of text) are included under the topic Early Ganesforthay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ganesforthay research.
+Another 115 words (8 lines of text) covering the years 1624, 1599, 1601 and 1610 are included under the topic Early Ganesforthay History in all our PDF Extended History products and printed products wherever possible.

 Ganesforthay Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Ganesforthay include Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

 Early Notables of the Ganesforthay family (pre 1700)

 Distinguished members of the family include Thomas Gainsford (d.
 1624?), English author who belonged to the Surrey family of Gainsford.
 "He with Edward Stene apparently purchased of the crown Alne manor, Warwickshire, and a cottage in Stutton, Yorkshire, 27 Nov.
 1599.
 He is known to have served in Ireland under Richard...